itayflesh/Icy-Tower/README.md

 https://drive.google.com/file/d/1iQwX5tztLh6_TyMfzMPc1aL1-s7aK_Rj/view?usp=share_link

-This project is a modified clone of the popular game 'Icy Tower', implemented in JavaScript.
+This project is a modified clone of the popular game 'Icy Tower', implemented using HTML5 Canvas and JavaScript.
 It features a player character who must jump from platform to platform, climbing as high as possible while avoiding obstacles and enemies.
 The game includes various power-ups, different types of platforms, and a scoring system.

 ## Installation and Requirements